 Okay, drinking.
 Well, it is true that not every person who drinks in a bar is an alcoholic.
-There are people who actually go to bars to have fun and socialize.
+There are people who go to bars to have fun and socialize.
 And, it is also not true that every marriage that had its start in a bar is doomed to failure.
 However; many people in bars and particularly, who are in bars on a regular basis, are alcoholic.
 Bars are their home away from home, maybe even their true home.
 If you find yourself out with the girls on a Friday night after work, looking to relax and unwind, it’s okay.
 But….is it every Friday night?
-Saturday night, Thursday night, Sunday night?
+Saturday night, Sunday night, Thursday?
 Now, this is what we start to call a pattern.
 For you.

 If you suspect there may be a problem, get out a calendar and chart, for a month, all the days you seem to gravitate to bars and restaurants where you and your friends drink.
-If it is a really regular pattern, you are starting to swim in deep waters and the water will only get deeper.
+If it is a really regular pattern, you are starting to swim in deep waters and the water will only start to get deeper.

 Social dancing of all kinds is a really great way to meet new people.
 Generally, dance lessons at many places are group lessons and can be had for as little as $8 a lesson.
 You will need a pair of dance shoes (smooth soles) and a good attitude.
-You will be dancing with any number of instructors and ‘students’ who have been dancing for many years, and yes, they will be a lot better than you.
+You will be dancing with any number of instructors and students who have been dancing for many years, and will be a lot better than you.
 Don’t be discouraged, hang tough, keep coming back and you will improve.

 Gyms can be a great place to lift weights, take a swim, a sauna or take an aerobic dance class.
-They can also be good places to meet people.
+They can also be good places to meet men.
 However, don’t go there just because you need a date.
 Gyms can get expensive and you don’t want to invest a bunch of money into something you are not really interested in.
 Find a sport or activity (swimming, tennis, racquetball, Zumba) that you like to do and pursue that.
 You are more likely to find like-minded people who share a common interest with you.

-Well …..
-It’s okay but not my favorite.
+Well … It’s okay but not my favorite.
 Why?
 Have I done online dating?
 Yes, I have.
 And, don’t believe the rumors that Prince Harry met Meghan online, they were introduced through friends.

 I have done online dating, and what have I learned?
 For starters, about 40% of men online are married and are looking to ‘fool around.’
 Many men online are looking for quick, cheap (no strings attached) sex.
-There are men online who are not who and what they say they are.
-I have met any number of men who post photos of themselves that were taken twenty or thirty years previously.
-Then, you meet the man and say “Is this even the same person?”
+There are men online who are not who/what they say they are.
+I have met any number of men who post photos of themselves taken twenty or thirty years previously.
+Then, you meet the man and think Is this even the same person?
 Online sites are notorious for spawning online money scams.
-I ‘met’ such an individual, tall, good looking, French, engineer, hum….interesting.
-It was all interesting until he asked me for $500 to help bail out his daughter who was stranded someone without funds.
+I met such an individual: tall, good looking, French, engineer, hum….interesting.
+It was all interesting until he asked me for $500 to help bail out his daughter who was stranded somewhere.

+These schemes are so common that they have made most of the magazines and periodicals.
 You would almost be better off with your Dungeons and Dragons nerdy Thursday group.

 Last Thanksgiving, I volunteered to work at the Salvation Army dinner for two days.
 There were tons of guys working those shifts.
 Many were married, but not all of them.
 And, you are there together working for a common cause, the common good and it all feels right.
 It can also be a lot of fun!